marespopa/hermesnote/docs/MOTIVATION.md

 ## How will it engage users?

+Color code each client.
+To/Do list for each client.
+Track todos.
 Easy to create PDF reports with the project status to send to the client

 ## What will be the app’s core features?